t0mbogle/javascript-basics-express/README.md

 ## Project Status

-Still recieving updates to arrays, booleans sections and any refactoring along the way. :)
+Small changes and refactoring may be done in the future :)